Industrial Deafness Claims *

 - Special Damages: Out of pocket expenses incurred as a result of the accident * for example, loss of earnings (if you were out of work), future loss of earnings for extended time out of work, medical bills, future medical bills, and any added travel costs as a result of the injury, for example, travel to and from the hospital.

-When a case is assessed by the Injuries Board, they will review their Book of Quantum in order to get an insight into how past cases similar to yours has settled in order to come to a conclusion about how much compensation they will suggest.
-See our compensation claims estimator to see how much compensation has been awarded in the past for different injuries to different parts of the body.
+When a case is assessed by the Injuries Board, they will review their Book of Quantum.
+In order to get an insight into how past cases similar to yours has settled.

 - Impact the injury has on your quality of life